-The Graduate Program in the Division of Liberal Arts and International Studies Advantage
+The Graduate Program in the Division of Humanities, Arts, and Social Sciences Advantage

 The curriculum includes several core areas or courses:

 - International Political Economy: Theories and Methods

 - International Political Economy of Regions (Asia, Latin America, the Middle East & North Africa, Russia & Eurasia, and Sub-Saharan Africa)